Canker Sore vs Cold Sore

 - Unhealthy diet

 - Food allergies

-Cold sore is commonly linked to herpes simplex virus.
+Cold sore has a link to the herpes simplex virus.
 It is a type of sore typically occurs at the side of the mouth or along the lips.

-It is small, reddish and painful.
-It is also referred to as fever blisters.
-It tends to scab and leak fluid at certain times.
+Cold sores are small, reddish, and painful.
+It is also known as fever blisters.
+Cold sores tend to scab and leak fluid at times.

-A cold sore is highly communicable and can be easily spread from touching the sore, various mouth to mouth interactions like sharing drinks or foods and kissing.
+A cold sore is highly communicable and can be easily spread from touching the sore, various mouth-to-mouth interactions like kissing.

-- This can be brought on by a person who is already infected with herpes simplex virus.
-Once the infected person shares their saliva with another person through sipping on the same straw, cup or glass, kissing or through oral sex, then, the virus will easily be spread and bring out a cold sore.
+This can be brought on by a person who is already infected with the herpes simplex virus.
+Once the infected person shares their saliva with another person through sipping on the same straw or cup, kissing, or engaging in oral sex, then the virus can be easily spread.